Meaningful Metrics: what collectibles and video games taught me about property analysis

 Walking-distance primacy.
 MOD asks: if you could not drive, would your neighborhood still sustain meaningful community life?
 The DEV Score weights Ring 1 (walking distance) at 1.0, Ring 2 at 0.5, and Ring 3 at 0.15.
 A property that works at walking distance will score well regardless of what exists farther out.4

 The container is not the community.
 Good physical form is necessary, not sufficient.
 What fills the container determines meaning.
-The DEV Score reflects this across the entire scoring pipeline: what categories are present, what is missing, what is independent versus chain, and how different uses interact through synergy.
+The DEV Score reflects this across the entire scoring pipeline: what categories are present, what is missing, what is chain versus commercial, and how different uses interact through synergy.
 The score measures the content, not just the container.

 Incentives over mandates.
 MOD favors bonuses and incentives over regulatory punishment.
 The DEV Score mirrors this: the system is built around additive reward.
-Independent businesses earn a 1.5x multiplier, synergy pairs reward co-presence, and the missing penalty identifies gaps rather than punishing presence.
+Commercial establishments (non-chain businesses) earn a 1.5x multiplier, synergy pairs reward co-presence, and the missing penalty identifies gaps rather than punishing presence.
 The Architecture emphasizes what good neighborhoods have, not what bad neighborhoods lack.

 Learning from Civilization